Ettore-Tancredi/RL2019-20/README.md

  If in doubt, follow the Python Zen (`import this`).
  If still in doubt, follow the Tao of programming: http://www.mit.edu/~xela/tao.html
 ###Indentation
  Indentations are made by a tab.
 Or Two spaces.
 It doesn't really matter.
+The editor will sort it out anyway.
 ###Comments
 Comments should respect these parameters: